IBM/watsonx-data/client_package/README.md

 To install watsonx.data client package, you will need the ibm-lh-client.tgz and the container images.

 ### Before you begin
-1. Procure the read key to access the container images which are hosted in a container registry within IBM.
-You can get the read key by signing up for the Academic Initiative (link to Academic Initiative portal), or the Partner program (link to Partner World portal)
+1. You need to procure credentials to access the container images for the client package hosted in the IBM container registry.
+    Students can get the read key by signing up for the Academic Initiative (link to Academic Initiative portal) If you have purchased watsonx.data, you can use your entitlement key from [My IBM](https://myibm.ibm.com/products-services/containerlibrary?_gl=1%2a1o6moo1%2a_ga%2aMTgxNzQxMzQ4OS4xNjk0NTg0Nzky%2a_ga_FYECCCS21D%2aMTY5NDY1NzI0Ny43LjEuMTY5NDY1NzcxMC4wLjAuMA..)
 2. Setup a single-node virtual machine to install the package.
 The supported operating system environments are
 - Linux
 - Windows